10 Items you should stock up on long term

 But to do that, you must have the items on hand to fix them.
-Yes, you can get a little $5 – $10 sewing kit, but long-term how long do you think that will last?
+Yes, you can get a little $5 – $10 sewing kit, but in a long-term, grid down scenario, how long do you think that will last?
 Having an ample supply might be a good idea!

 Sponges are great at collecting moisture.
 They come in many sizes, and are extremely light weight when dry.
 You can reuse sponges over and over, unlike paper towels.